-A serious chocolate lover’s low carb ice cream recipe.
-I don’t mess around when it comes to healthy chocolate desserts!
+This Death by Chocolate ice cream is for serious chocolate lovers only.
+Rich and creamy, this low carb chocolate ice cream is the best keto frozen dessert!
+I don’t mess around when it comes to healthy chocolate desserts, people.

 I often write a blog post thinking about what I have to say about a particular recipe.
 But today we are going to flip that on its head: what does this recipe say about me?
 I think this one is speaking loud and clear.
-This recipe is saying that I love deep, dark chocolate and I love rich, creamy ice cream.
-This recipe is saying that when it comes to chocolate cravings, I don’t mess around.
-This recipe is saying I am your typical woman, moody and irritable at times, and chocolate is the best way to soothe the beast.
-This recipe is saying that yeah, if it’s my time to go, I wouldn’t mind drowning in a big vat of dark chocolate ice cream.
+This recipe is saying that I love deep, dark chocolate and I love rich, creamy low carb ice cream.
+The recipe says that when it comes to chocolate cravings, I don’t mess around.
+It also says that I am your typical woman, moody and irritable at times, and chocolate is the best way to soothe the beast.
+This recipe is saying that yeah, if it’s my time to go, I wouldn’t mind drowning in a big vat of low carb dark chocolate ice cream.
 That’s what this recipe says about me.
 Now ask yourself, what does it say about you?

-This really was the brainchild of a serious chocolate craving.
-I was getting ready to head on vacation, I had some cream that needed using up, and I wanted something with unbelievably rich dark chocolate flavour.
-I wanted SERIOUS chocolate ice cream, just chocolate with no bits and pieces in it and no competing flavours.
-Just pure, unadulterated chocolate.
 I’ve had some chocolate ice creams that have turned out lighter in both flavour and colour in the past, and I wanted to make sure I got this right.
 So I did some research on how to get the kind of intense chocolate I was looking for.
-In casting around, I found this custard-based rich chocolate ice cream recipe from my friend Joan of Chocolate, Chocolate and More and decided to make it my model.
+In casting around, I found this custard-based rich chocolate ice cream recipe from my friend Joan of Chocolate, Chocolate and More and decided to make it my model for the death by chocolate ice cream recipe.

-A serious chocolate lover's low carb ice cream recipe.
-I don't mess around when it comes to healthy chocolate desserts!
+This Death by Chocolate ice cream is for serious chocolate lovers only.
+Rich and creamy, this low carb chocolate ice cream is the best keto frozen dessert!
+I don't mess around when it comes to healthy chocolate desserts, people.

 - 2 cups heavy cream